kupori/auto-ioc/README.md

 Adding new Sheet Names

-1. Navigate to sheet-names folder
+1. Navigate to dependancies folder
 2. Open sheet_address /sheet_hash
 3. Add the new sheet name in a new line (IN ALL CAPITAL LETTERS)
 4. Save & Close